fredgibbs/fredgibbs.github.io/tutorials/qgis/making-a-map-with-qgis.md

 ## Data, not maps
 The first thing to recognize is that **GIS software doesn't display maps, it displays data** (most of which will have strong geographic ties). _You must assemble and create your own map_ from the relevant geographic and social data you're interested in.
 This might sound annoying, but it's actually incredibly powerful.
 We walk through the basics in this tutorial.

-The second thing to recognize is that **GIS tools are NOT only for projects primarily about geographic relationships**.
-Whether you're thinking about people, commodities, ideas, political power, or whatever, almost everything has some grounding in space, which has various features (transportation networks like roads or railroads, political boundaries, access to natural resources, wealth disparity, demographic data, etc).
+The second thing to recognize is that **GIS tools are NOT only for projects primarily about landscape or geography**.
+Whether you're thinking about people, commodities, ideas, political power, or whatever, almost everything has some grounding in space, which is overlaid with various features (such as transportation networks like roads or railroads, political boundaries, access to natural resources, wealth disparity, demographic data, etc).
 While these features might not be a direct concern of yours, they can add extremely useful context to your research and analysis.
 Before easily accessible data and GIS software, the work to create such maps far exceeded the (often unknown) benefit.
 The barrier now is far, far lower.

 ## Acquire Data
 Let's start making a map!
 Following a typical and familiar example, let's make a map of all the counties in the US.
 The first step in making any map is to find the data you need.
 One of the most common formats for GIS data is called a shapefile.
 The technical details are not important for us, but you can [read more about the standard](http://www.digitalpreservation.gov/formats/fdd/fdd000280.shtml).

 There are many places for finding GIS data online, but one important repository to keep on your radar is the [Geography Program at census.gov](https://www.census.gov/programs-surveys/geography.html).
-For this example, we can use 2018 data [from this page](https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.2018.html) that provides geographic data of all legal boundaries.
+For this example, we can use 2018 data [from this page](https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.2018.html) that provides geographic data of many political boundaries, including U.S. counties.

 Because it's a warehouse of invaluable data, it's worth clicking through the pages yourself to get a better sense of how census.gov works.
 Towards the bottom of the page, click the 'Web Interface' link, then use the 'Select a layer type' dropdown menu to choose 'Counties (and equivalent)'.
 Click the 'Submit' button, then click 'Download national file'.
 The file `tl_2018_us_county.zip` should save into your specified downloads directory (it's about 75MB so it might take some time).
 If all else fails, you can also try [this link](https://www2.census.gov/geo/tiger/TIGER2018/COUNTY/tl_2018_us_county.zip) to download the zip file.

 Since we're going to start acquiring and generating a set of files and folders, now is a good time to create a new folder somewhere on your hard drive to keep tutorial files organized, ideally a high-level location that's easy to get to (like your Documents folder or Desktop; you can always move it later).
+Wherever you put them, your files should be in a stable and accessible place.
+It is a good idea to have separate folders for your working files (where you would save your QGIS project) separate from your data files (that you download from various sources), separate from image files (like historic maps).
+This isn't strictly necessary, but it makes finding files and reusing them much easier as you accumulate and create more files.

 Put the county.zip file in your new folder, and double click the downloaded file to unzip it.
 Once unzipped, you'll notice that you actually get a folder full of files that reference each other rather than a single file.
 This is a standard way of packaging geographic data.